 To take the diesel motor company or oil company, then, you should look at how the stock had behaved in the past, identify trends in movements, and then use those trends to identify future movements.

 Sounds crazy, right?
 Yet some people deploying those techniques make good money.
 People routinely follow historical trends to make current decisions.
 Thus: “whenever the price of X falls near $1,000, people will start buying again”; “sell in May and go away”; “always take your profit too soon”.

 Googling Chartists, I find a sentence saying: “A chartist is also known as a technical analyst”.
 A 2012 article misleadingly entitled “The Myth of Chartism” actually concludes that “if technical analysis really is just a form of financial astrology, it is certainly behind the success of many investment stars”.

 I’m not sure what to make of all this.
 I’m inclined to share Katie Martin’s scepticism about camel patterns – which, by the way, consistently arouses ire from those technical analysts whose efforts she lampoons.
 On the other hand, I can’t help being unsettled by the implications of my own Bart/Beard pattern – which surely puts me amongst the chartists myself.

 Maybe all of human nature is about trying to identify patterns, and seeing how we can use whatever information we have to make the future a tiny bit more predictable.
 Discuss.

 P.S.
 I hope you’ve enjoyed this piece on bitcoin and chartism.
-If you enjoy fresh, original writing, please subscribe to my weekly newsletter (you can unsubscribe anytime you wish).
+If you enjoy fresh, original writing, please subscribe to my newsletter (you can unsubscribe anytime you wish).
 I’ll send you a free “Hotel Story” to say thanks!
-Or I would be delighted if you would like to friend me on Facebook.
+Or I would be delighted if you would like to follow me on Facebook.